KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

   {% hint style='info' %}
   #### What is this HTML & CSS stuff?!
   In an effort to keep the project focused on Single Page Applications, we're providing the HTML & CSS code for you to copy/paste.
+Keep an eye out to join us for our HTML & CSS sessions if you're interested in learning more!

   ##### New to HTML/CSS?
   Take a minute to read what you pasted.
 Try to predict what you might see in the finished product.
 If you have questions about any of it, or HTML/CSS in general, grab a mentor!